The Solar System

 Moons are also known as natural satellites.
 These orbit planets and asteroids in our solar system.

-- More than 200 moons in our solar system.
+- Around 224 traditional moon count in our solar system.

 Also called minor planets.
 These are rocky, airless remnants left over from the early formation of the Solar system.
 The current known Asteroids are 1,113,527.